 2. What program is the best for my student?

-The Center for International Education and Global Engagement (CIEGE) provides an extensive array of advising resources and services designed to empower your student to find the best program match based on his or her academic requirements, personal and career goals, and individual needs.
-Please encourage your student to visit CIEGE at G25 Nesmith Hall.
+The Global Education Center provides an extensive array of advising resources and services designed to empower your student to find the best program match based on his or her academic requirements, personal and career goals, and individual needs.
+Please encourage your student to visit the Global Education Center at G25 Nesmith Hall.
 See here for information on Getting Started.

 3. Is there a program(s) that is best for my student’s major or minor?

-The Center for International Education and Global Engagement (CIEGE) provides an extensive array of advising resources and services designed to empower your student to find the best program match based on his or her academic requirements, personal and career goals, and individual needs.
-Please encourage your student to visit CIEGE at G25 Nesmith Hall.
+The Global Education Center provides an extensive array of advising resources and services designed to empower your student to find the best program match based on his or her academic requirements, personal and career goals, and individual needs.
+Please encourage your student to visit the Global Education Center at G25 Nesmith Hall.

 4. What is the deadline for my student to apply for study abroad?

-- Approved programs: CIEGE’s application deadline (Fall: September 25 / Spring: March 5)
+- Approved programs: Global Education Center application deadline (Fall: September 25 / Spring: March 5)

-- Exchange programs: contact Eduaction Abroad Advisor/Program Manager at CIEGE
+- Exchange programs: contact Eduaction Abroad Advisor/Program Manager at Global Education Center

 - Managed programs: contact the program coordinator in the appropriate department or college